syncfusion-content/windowsforms-docs/WindowsForms/Diagram/FAQ/How-to-Remove-the-Gray-Area-around-a-Diagram.md

 ---
 layout: post
 title: How to Remove the Gray Area around a Diagram | Syncfusion®
-description: how to remove the gray area around a diagram?
+description: Set the ScrollVirtualBounds property to Empty to eliminate the extra gray area surrounding a diagram, ensuring a cleaner presentation.
 platform: windowsforms
 control: Diagram
 documentation: ug